pdee/pdee/doc/commands-python-mode.rst

 py-go-to-beginning-of-comment
 -----------------------------
-Go to the beginning of current line's comment, if any.
+Go to the beginning of current line’s comment, if any.

-From a programm use macro `py-backward-comment' instead
+From a programm use macro ‘py-backward-comment’ instead

 py-leave-comment-or-string-backward
 -----------------------------------